Resource Marginal Problems

 \section{Remarks on Strong Duality of Conic Program}

-As mentioned in the main text, the Slator's condition is equivalent to check whether there exists a point $x\in{\rm relint}\left(\C\right)$ such that $\mathfrak{L}(x) \prec B$.
-When the primal is finite, Slator's condition guarantees the strong duality.
-From here we remark that there exist examples where primal is infinite and strong duality holds: \begin{afact} There exist examples where strong duality holds with both primal and dual solutions equal infinite. \end{afact} \begin{proof} For instance, consider $\C = \{\alpha\proj{0}\,|\,\alpha\ge0\}$ in a qubit system.
-Then the following conic programming
+As mentioned in the main text, the Slater's condition is equivalent to checking whether there exists a point $x\in{\rm relint}\left(\C\right)$ such that $\mathfrak{L}(x) \prec B$.
+When the primal problem is convex, Slater's condition guarantees the strong duality~\cite{Boyd:Book}.
+However, there exist examples where the primal problem is convex, yet strong duality does not hold.
+For example, the primal may be infeasible, and the dual is unbounded. \begin{afact} There exist examples where strong duality does not hold, even though the primal problem is convex. \end{afact} \begin{proof} For instance, consider $\C = \{\alpha\proj{0}\,|\,\alpha\ge0\}$ in a qubit system.
+Then the following conic program